Saqqaq: History

 Archaeological excavations in Qilakitsoq on the other side of Nuussuaq Peninsula on the shores of Uummannaq Fjord revealed the existence of an ancient Arctic culture, later named the Saqqaq culture, which inhabited the area of west-central Greenland between 2500 BCE and 800 BCE.

-Recent DNA samples from human hair suggest that the ancient Saqqaq people came from Siberia about 5,500 years ago and independent of the migration that gave rise to the modern Native Americans and the Inuit.
+Recent DNA samples from human hair suggest that the ancient Saqqaq people came from Siberia around 3,500 BCE and independent of the migration that gave rise to the modern Native Americans and the Inuit.

+On 21 November 2000 a large landslide at Paatuut, 40 km from Saqqaq, generated a megatsunami in Sullorsuaq (or Vaigat) Strait.
+Energy from the tsunami refracted after it struck Disko Island across the strait, generating a wave with a run-up height of 3 m which destroyed boats at Saqqaq.

 Transport

 Air Greenland serves the village as part of government contract, with winter-only helicopter flights between Saqqaq Heliport and Ilulissat Airport.
 Settlement flights in the Disko Bay are unique in that they are operated only during winter and spring.

 During summer and autumn, when the waters of the bay are navigable, communication between settlements is by sea only, serviced by Diskoline.
 The ferry links Saqqaq with Qeqertaq, Oqaatsut, and Ilulissat.